Usher and longtime partner Jenn Goicoechea married after the Super Bowl, records show

 “As much as we love, love,” the statement adds, "this is the couple’s news to share any further details on.
 We’ll always be fans of Usher!
 Yeah!”

 Usher, 45, and Goicoechea, 40, have been together since 2019 and have two young daughters.
-A representative for Usher, Lydia Kanuga, did not immediately respond to questions from The Associated Press, including whether the minister posed as Elvis and whether the service was conducted in the chapel, on a balcony or in the drive-thru lane.
+A representative for Usher, Lydia Kanuga, did not immediately respond to questions from The Associated Press, including whether the service was conducted in the chapel, on a balcony or in the drive-thru lane.

 DeCar did not respond to an email from The Associated Press seeking additional information.
 A publicist said DeCar declined to comment.